 Ensure Your Organization’s Compliance with OSHA Training

 As with other aspects of OSHA compliance, online training modules can provide a user-friendly, accessible format that staff can work on at their convenience.
-These tools are updated frequently and document when training is complete, which is beneficial for demonstrating compliance.
+These tools are updated frequently and documented when training is complete, which is beneficial for demonstrating compliance.

 Learn more about how Stericycle can help your organization fully comply with OSHA’s Hazard Communication Standard.